redcartel/demo-game-library/README.md

 ### Enable functions

-I think you an actually do this after the command line step, but just to be sure.

-Go to firebase.google.com, go to the console, go to the project.

 Go to build -> functions, click "Get Started"

 At some point in this process, I am pretty sure it bugs you to set up billing.
 Functions cost a small fraction of a cent per execution.
 I have a $10 alert set up for my hobby projects and it has never gone off once.
 "Serverless" hosting services are generally cheaper than dedicated hosting / traditional server architecture until you're at scale.
 And even then.

-I probably woulda build Powerble this way if I hadn't been teaching myself Express at the time.

 It's going to tell you to do the firebase-tools setup we just did.
 We'll do the init step in a second.